nwisbeta/github.io/pages/ref_data/ref_data_use_cases.md

 This query uses two parameters for the `Organization` resource:
 * `type` - examples include HB for Health Board and GPP for General Practice
 * `partof` - an organisation of which this organisation forms a part.
-Value is the organisation's FHIR `_id`
+Value is the organisation resource's logical `_id`

-If  you know the `identifier` ODS National Code for the Health Board,  you can find out its FHIR `_id`.
+If  you know the `identifier` ODS National Code for the Health Board,  you can find out its resource `_id`.

 1. Using the ODS code 7A1 from the previous use case, search for an organisation using parameter `identifier`: